Studiodott/MediaTalk/README.md

-# City Story
+# Media Talk

-A project by [Studio Dott](https://studiodott.be) which brings frictionless tagging of media fragments residing on a public Google Drive folder.
+A project by [Studio Dott](https://studiodott.be) which brings frictionless, multi-user, tagging of media fragments residing on a public Google Drive folder.

 It can easily be deployed to [Heroku](https://heroku.com) and stores its processed media files on any S3-compatible object store, such as [Wasabi](https://wasabi.com) or [Amazon](https://aws.amazon.com/s3/).